Home______

 Family & Friends Recovery Cycle

-is the fundamental basis from which to approach all other questions for you as a co-dependent.
+is the fundamental basis from which to approach

-It allows you to free YOURSELF from the feelings of responsibility, anger and other feelings
+It allows you to free YOURSELF from the feelings of responsibility,

-connected to being the close one of an alcoholic/addict and to go on to prioritise
+connected to being the close one of an alcoholic/addict and to go on to

 YOUR OWN WELL BEING on a daily basis.